AML Checks for Estate Agents & Property Companies

 After collecting these documents, you are required to record and keep them on file for five years.

-As an estate agent, you are also required to take the appropriate steps to verify the identity of your clients.
+When performing your due diligence by fulfilling AML checks for estate agents, you are required to take the appropriate steps to verify the identity of your clients.
 You can do this by – among other measures – requesting and obtaining a form of official ID, such as a passport or driving licence, to prove the individual’s name.
 A recent utility bill, meanwhile, will show the client’s postal address.

 After collecting these documents, you are required to record and keep them on file for five years.